shinnosukeono/shinnosukeono.github.io/content/publication/Morrissey_2009/index.md

 ---
-title: "Evaluation of Ground Penetrating Radar (GPR) responses from full-scale model railway track under variable conditions."
+title: "Evaluation of Ground Penetrating Radar (GPR) responses from full-scale model railway track under variable conditions"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here